 Different kinds of property and ownership arrangements result in different ways that property is transferred upon an owner’s death.
 Here are some of the ways that property may be titled and may impact how your property transfers on death:

-- Single ownership
+• Single ownership

-- Tenancy in common
+• Tenancy in common

-- Joint ownership with rights of survivorship
+• Joint ownership with rights of survivorship

-- Community property
+• Community property

-Step two: Assemble a list of your current estate planning documents.
+Step two: Gather copies of current documents.

 Step three: Identify your key goals and issues.

 Once you have your documents from steps one and two prepared, this is a good time to sit down with your advisors to outline what you want your plan to achieve.
-Let values-based concerns — like family dynamics, personal relationships, and meaningful work — drive the financial decisions as you consider your legacy.

-- Many married couples assume that the answer is each will leave everything to the other.
+• Many married couples assume that the answer is each will leave everything to the other.
 If both spouses have wealth of their own or children from a previous relationship, those may be considerations that may require additional planning strategies.

 Any tax benefits depend upon your individual circumstances.
 Please consult your tax advisor.